 The Round Tower of Drumlane

 The Round Tower is the most interesting and outstanding feature at Drumlane, it is of a solid structure and stands beside the church.
 It is the only tower of it’s kind now remaining in the dioceses of Kilmore.
 Towers are of Christian and ecclesiastical origin and were erected at various periods between the 5th and 13th centuries.
-They served as belfries and as a place of strength in which the secreted utensils, books, relics and other valuables were deposited of in case of sudden predatory attack and were used for safe watch.
+They served as belfries and as a place of strength in which were secreted utensils, books, relics and other valuables were deposited of in case of sudden predatory attack and were used for safe watch.
 The entrance in to the tower itself is about nine feet above the ground.
 This was of greater security as in the event of a raid on the monastery, the monks could ascent to the entrance by means of a ladder, which was then drawn up, and the position of the entrance ensured that no attackers could rush in.
 The most outstanding feature in the tower is the two different styles of building.
 For the first twenty two feet the stones are well cut and dressed with great care unusually large and closely fitted, the doorway which is in this part of the structure indicated how skilful and admirable workmanship.
 The upper part of the tower the stone work is much smaller and undressed.
 An underground tunnel/passage went from the tower to the monastery, which was located a few hundred yards further down the laneway.
 The underground tunnel is believed to have been closed-in because it posed a danger to animals getting trapped in it.
 For generations it was believed that the monks deposited treasures in the nearby lake i.e. bell, chalice and trunk of books for safe keeping but this has never been proven.

 Round Tower with Cockerel carving.